-Natural Agricultural Products will have only one location to start, but will be seeking both a cultivation and manufacturing license and as such will have one specific set of Standard Operating Procedures (SOP) for each license.
+Natural Agricultural Products will have only one location to start, but will be seeking a cultivation, manufacturing, and retail license and as such will have one specific set of Standard Operating Procedures (SOP) for each license.
 A detailed description of the N.A.P.'s SOPs can be made furnishable upon request.
 All policies and procedures therein will completely conform to the rules and regulations set forth under 935 CMR 500.105(9) and 935 CMR 500.105(1).